Cosmo-Tech/cosmotech-api/doc/Apis/WorkspaceApi.md

 Get the details of a workspace

-    Retrieve detailed information about a workspace including its solution link, security settings, file storage info, and configuration.
+    Retrieve detailed information about a workspace.

 ### Parameters